ceramicnetwork/docs/docs/authentication/key-did/provider.md

 ## **Next steps: Writes**

-After authenticating with the 3ID DID Provider, users will now be able to perform [writes](../../build/writes.md).
+After authenticating with the 3ID DID Provider, users will now be able to perform [writes](../../build/javascript/writes.md).

-## **License**
-Key DID Provider is open source under MIT and Apache 2.

 </br>
 </br>